dapr/quickstarts/distributed-calculator/README.md

       ```
       dapr run --app-id multiplyapp --app-port 5000 --dapr-http-port 3501 flask run
       ```
+5. Percentage App - Open a terminal window and navigate to the php directory and follow the steps below:
+   - Install the required packages
+     ```
+     composer install -o --no-dev
+     ```
+   - Start dapr using the command:
+     ```
+     dapr run --app-id percentageapp --app-port 3005 --dapr-http-port 3505 -- php -S 0.0.0.0:3005
+     ```
-5. Frontend Calculator app - Open a terminal window and navigate to the react-calculator directory and follow the steps below:
+6. Frontend Calculator app - Open a terminal window and navigate to the react-calculator directory and follow the steps below:
     - Install the required modules
       ```
       npm install